-In this tutorial, we will be looking at how to kill laziness and procrastination with meditation scripts and other tips.
+In this tutorial, we will be looking at how to overcome laziness and procrastination with meditation scripts and other tips.

 Meditation is one of the best exercises for self motivation.
 When you meditate, you silene the mind, shut-out unnecessary thoughts and distractions, and find your inner strength, which has a profound transformational effect on laziness and procrastination.